5axes/TabAntiWarping/README.md

 - Change de value for the tab *Size* in numeric input field in the tool panel if necessary

-- Click anywhere on the model to place support cylinder there
+- Click anywhere on the model to place "Tab Anti Warping" there

 - **Clicking existing Tab deletes it**

 - **Clicking existing Tab + Ctrl** switch automaticaly to the Translate Tool to modify the position of the "Tab Anti Warping".

-* The length of the tabs is automaticaly set to the Initial Layer Height .
+* The height of the tabs is automaticaly set to the Initial Layer Height .

 - Change de value for the tab *X/Y Distance* in numeric input field in the tool panel if necessary this value will adjust the distance between the tab treated as support and the model .
 By keeping enought distance, the tab will be easier to remove.